Imagine the House of Words built like the ultimate supervillain lair:

 “Wake up, John,” her voice reignited my dormant consciousness with her unearthly tone.
 She sounded familiar, yet similar to nothing I had heard before.
 The roar of a jet engine, but one simmered in kindness, I thought.

 “W-where… am I?”
 I said, using my vocal chords in what seemed like the first time in a hundred years.

-“He’s confused, Miss Map,” said another voice, also female, but childish, like an eight-year-old infant enunciates the word ‘mommy’.
+“He’s confused, Miss Map,” said another voice, also female, but childish, like a two-year-old infant enunciates the word ‘mommy’.
 “It is to be expected; rebooting after all this time.”

 “What’s that noise?”
 I asked, suffering through every damn tick and tock 100 decibels louder than it should.
 “Am I… am I inside a clock?”
 I tried to lift myself from the magnesium-alloy sarcophagus holding me captive, but my muscles disobeyed and I slipped back, hitting my head on the cold, gelatinous slab.

 I opened my eyes and saw an angel.

 And the angel dressed itself in human flesh infected with steel.